admsterling/wattlab/README.md

 KEY=""              # Key used for encrypting and verifying passwords
 ```

-## Environemt Variables for development
+## Environemt Variables for deployment
 For the server:
 ```env
 API_ENDPOINT=""     # HTTP String to API location